mykhailor-aim/drawio-github/DARK-MODE.md

 ![Diagram with system dark mode](diagram-light-dark.svg)

-The modified SVG can be seen <a href="https://github.com/jgraph/drawio-github/blob/master/diagram-light-dark.svg?short_path=32540fb" target="_blank">here</a>.

 ## CSS Target

 If you need more control over dark mode in SVG images, the target rule can be used in